temporalio/documentation/docs/system-tools/tctl.md

   --print_search_attr
 ```

-To list only open Workflows, add `CloseTime = missing` to the end of the query.
+To list only open Workflows, add `ExecutionStatus = "Running"` to the end of the query.

 Note that queries can support more than one type of filter: